carbynestack/carbynestack.github.io/docs/community/ecosystem.md

 From quantum technologies and blockchain, to cryptofinance and beyond, [SAP][sap] is continuously exploring new ideas, business models and pioneering technologies to shape the next generation of enterprise software, deliver real-world innovation, and enable sustainability.
-SAP Reasearch is using Carbyne Stack in the [Glaciation][glaciation] EU Horizon Europe publicly funded project to provide services for green and privacy-preserving data operations across the edge-to-cloud architecture and contributes to Carbyne Stack in the areas of usability and operations.
+SAP Security Research is using Carbyne Stack in the [Glaciation][glaciation] EU Horizon Europe publicly funded project and additionally explores the potential of secure multi-party computation for various use cases, that are currently limited by security and privacy concerns.
+SAP contributes to Carbyne Stack in the areas of usability and operations.

 ---